supertokens/blog/content/5-tips-for-optimizing-your-react-apps-performance/index.md

 ---
-title: What do pre-built authentication UIs look like?
+title: 5 Tips for Optimizing Your React App’s Performance
-date: "2023-01-11"
+date: "2023-01-12"
-description: "A comparison of the pre-built UIs from current authentication providers and how to customize them"
+description: "Poor app performance can reduce user engagement and will negatively affect SEO, here are 5 tips to optimize your react app"
-cover: "prebuilt-auth-ui-comparison-banner.png"
+cover: "optimize-react-app-performance.png"
 category: "featured"
 author: "SuperTokens Team"
 ---